Changissnz/you_just_have_to_win/README.md

 think, "who needs Japan when I can go to China and South Korea, and who needs China and South Korea when I can go to India and Vietnam".
 You end this thinking with the poetic line, "the world is my home, and this is my vision".
 Well done, the world responds back, well done.
 You have won.
-You first send a strong message and then you delivered on that strong message to win, conclusively no less.
+You first sent a strong message and then you delivered on that strong message to win, conclusively no less.
 What is next now with your empire?